jkassemi/conf_conf/README.md

 ## Rails.configuration

-To assign directly to Rails.configuration instead of CONFCONF, you can use `ConfConf.rails_configuration` method.
+To assign directly to Rails.configuration instead of $configuration, you can use `ConfConf.rails_configuration` method.

 ```ruby